 Historically, businesses stored data locally, on either individual machines or servers.
-Now, with cyber security threats on the rise, more and more businesses are turning to the cloud for data storage and other services.
+Now, more and more businesses are turning to the cloud for data storage and other services.

 The future of everything (work and play inclusive) is an ever increasing range of cloud services delivered with ever increasing scale.
 These services include Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS).
 There are also the lesser known models, such as Function as a Service (FaaS) and Backend as a Service (BaaS), and there’s data storage.

 As software architectures change, cyber security risks, and methods for mitigating these are also changing.

 Let’s compare local, legacy databases (such as Microsoft Access) with their new cloud alternatives.

 Cyber security issues with local legacy databases